Everything you need to know about depression

 The word ‘depression’ gets thrown around a lot, but there’s more to this condition than many people realise.
 Get some information on what symptoms and signs to look out for and tips on what you can do about them.

 ‘Depression’, which is often diagnosed as 'major depressive disorder' or ‘clinical depression’, refers to significant feelings of sadness or a low mood that lasts longer than two weeks and starts to get in the way of your everyday life.

 People often use the word ‘depressed’ when they're talking about moments or periods of time when they’re feeling sad or down.
 It’s normal to feel down when you’re going through a stressful or difficult time or the general ups and downs of life.
 However, if you feel low on more days than not for a few weeks, or if you really aren’t sure why you feel so bad, there might be something serious going on.

 5 facts about depression

-If you’re experiencing depression, you’re not alone – around 1 in 4 Australians will experience depression in their lifetime.1
+If you’re experiencing depression, you’re not alone – around 1 in 7 Australians will experience depression in their lifetime.

 Depression can make everyday activities more difficult, but this is a totally different thing from being ‘weak’ or ‘lazy’.
 In fact, people with depression display an enormous amount of resilience and strength as they deal with the challenges in their lives.

-For young Australians aged 12–25 years, depression and anxiety are the most commonly reported mental health challenges in people aged 12-25.
+In Australia, depression and anxiety are the most commonly reported mental health challenges in people aged 12-25.

 Treatment can help with depression.
-More than 80 per cent of people who are treated for depression say that the experience helped them.2
+More than 80 per cent of people who are treated for depression say that the experience helped them.

 External factors leading to depression are things or events that happen in your life.
 For example: